Hamiltonian Complexity in the Thermodynamic Limit: Introduction

-There is a also read-only witness track on which a binary string is stored.
-The first $m$ bits are used as the guess $y$ for the oracle responses and the remaining bits are used as witnesses for the verifier as needed.
+{\bf Stage $2$ - Timer and Verification Turing Machine:} In the second stage of the computation, a Turing Machine called $M_{TV}$ simulates the verifier for oracle responses for which the guess response is {\em yes}, and then computes the function $T(x,y)$ shown in Equation (\ref{eq:Txy}).
+The first $m$ bits of the witness track are used as the guess $y$ for the oracle responses and the remaining bits $w$ are used as witnesses for the verifier as needed.
 If $f \in \fpnexp$, then $f$ is computed by a polynomial time Turing Machine $M$ with access to an oracle for language $L \in \nexp$.
 The exponential time verifier for $L$ is called $V$.
 First $M$ is simulated on input $x$ using the oracle responses given by $y$.
 This completely determines the oracle inputs $x_1, \ldots, x_m$.
-If $y$ guesses that an oracle response is {\em yes} ($y_i = 1$) then $V$ is simulated on input $x_i$ using a witness $w_i$ from the witness track.
-If any of the computations are rejecting, a character is placed on the work tape that will trigger a penalty term at the end of the computation.
-Next the function $T(x,y)$ is computed and written in unary so that it can be checked against the time $T$ used to regulate the number of iterations of the clock.
-We argue in the analysis that the second stage of this computation can also be computed in at most $(N-2)$ TM steps.
-Then the entire process is reversed, so that the configuration returns to its initial state with the string $1$ on the work tape.
+If $y$ guesses that an oracle response is {\em yes} ($y_i = 1$) then $V$ is simulated on input $x_i$ using bits from the witness $w$ from the witness track.
+If any of the oracle computations that correspond to {\em yes} guesses are rejecting, a character is placed on the work tape that will trigger a penalty term at the second checking phase, which occurs at the end of the computation (as explained in Subsection \ref{sec:penalty}).
+Next the function $T(x,y)$ is computed and written in unary on Track $3$ so that it can be checked (again, in the second checking phase) against the timer used to regulate the number of iterations of the clock.
+We argue in Lemma \ref{lem:existsMTV} that this second stage of the computation can also be computed in at most $(N-2)$ TM steps.

+After both stages, the entire process is reversed, so that the configuration of the computation tracks returns to its initial state with the string $1$ on the work tape.
 The pseudo-code for the computational process executed in the second $N-2$ TM steps is given in Figure \ref{fig:MTVpseudo}.

-Note that since we are reducing from a function $f \in \fpnexp$, the verifier $V$ and hence all of the computations described above are classical.
-We still need a quantum construction to execute the clock and create a ground state that is a superposition of the states of the computation at each clock step.
-The Section \ref{sec:discussion} includes a discussion about which parts of the construction can be made quantum and where the obstacles lie in reducing from a language in $\fpqmaexp$.
+The schedule for a single iteration is:

+The checking phases and how they are used to implement the penalities are described in the next subsection (Subsubsection \ref{sec:penalty}).
+Each checking phase is implemented by a single round trip of a pointer on Track $1$ which acts as the identity on the computation tracks and triggers a penalty if certain local constraints are not met.
+Recall that the Track $1$ pointers come with $8$ different labels which act as a means of program control and are used to create the schedule given above.